shura137/shura137.github.io/pages/index.md

 title: Filosophia
 ---

-Welcome to the homepage of Filosophia.
+Welcome to the homepage of Filosophia studio.
 We are a group of science students with enthusiasm and skills for creating handy tools that can boost the daily productivity of our own and our greater mathematical/natural sciences ('natural philosophy' - hence the name) community.